Exceeder: Background

+"Perfect (Exceeder)"

+In late 2006 or early 2007, "Exceeder" was mashed up with the a cappella of American rapper Princess Superstar's previous hit "Perfect" to create "Perfect (Exceeder)", which became a worldwide hit single when it was released through record label Ministry of Sound.
+In a 2024 interview with DJ Mag, Mason and Princess Superstar both said that they still did not know who had originally created the mash-up.

 Remixes

 In 2010, remixes of Felguk, Tai and Mashtronic came out, via Zip Music.
 The Felguk remix reached 2nd place in the Beatport Top 100.

 Also in 2014 Armada published a package containing remixes by DJ Umek & Mike Vale, Kill The Buzz, Corderoy, 2CV and Sonny Wharton.
 The DJ Umek & Mike Vale remix ranked 1st place in the Beatport Top 100.